Dirlewanger Brigade: Return to Poland

 In what became known as the Wola massacre, Dirlewanger personnel, along with police units under command of Heinz Reinefarth, massacred Polish combatants along with civilian men, women and children, in the Wola District of Warsaw.
 However, the role of Dirlewanger in the Wola massacre itself may have been limited in the beginning days, and Dirlewanger may not have arrived himself until the 7th of August.
 Up to 40,000 civilians were murdered in Wola in less than two weeks of August, including all hospital patients and staff.
 According to the historian Alex J. Kay, Dirlewanger murdered some 12,500 people on 5 August.
 Dirlewanger "burned prisoners alive with gasoline, impaled babies on bayonets and stuck them out of windows and hung women upside down from balconies".
 Polish nurses were repeatedly raped, and in some instances, hand grenades were inserted into their vaginas and detonated, while other times a "shouting and flute concerto" followed with the driving of women to the gallows.
+Historian Jesús Hernández wrote that "They attacked hospitals and murdered patients in their beds, sometimes using flamethrowers.
+Nurses and nuns suffered, if possible, an even worse fate: they were flogged, gang-raped, and hanged naked."
+In Warsaw, Dirlewanger and his unit killed at least 12,500, and up to 30,000 people, most of them non-combatants.

+The role of Dirlewanger during the Wola massacre has been debated.
+German prosecutors who investigated the war crimes committed during the suppression of the uprising concluded that Dirlewanger could only be held exclusively responsible for 16 of the 41 mass executions carried out in the Wolkastrasse area (most likely referring to Wolska Street).
+The Dirlewanger men are known to have executed prisoners and civilians in buildings they had captured, and it is possible that they participated in other mass executions that took place behind the front lines.
+Hubert Kuberski suggests, however, that due to the small size of Meyer's battalion (365 men) and its primary objective of fighting insurgents and securing Wola's arterial roads, Meyer's battalion could not have played a pivotal role in the extermination of Wola's inhabitants, although that does not rule out the participation of Steinhauer's battalion in these acts, or the involvement of regimental headquarters troops.
+SS-Brigadeführer Ernst Rode, Erich von dem Bach-Zelewski's chief of staff, testified post-war that Dirlewanger received a handwritten order from Himmler.
+The order, issued in Hitler's name, instructed Dirlewanger to destroy Warsaw and granted him the authority to "kill anyone he wished, as he pleased".